 - the transferor is domiciled outside the UK but the spouse or civil partner is domiciled in the UK

 - the value before grossing (IHTM26121)

-In 1998 Mr Costa transfers a UK property worth £500,000 to Mrs Costa.
+In January 2013 Mr Costa transfers a UK property worth £200,000 to Mrs Costa.
 Both are domiciled outside the UK.
 Exemption under IHTA1984/S18 (1) is available in full.
-In 2006 Mr Costa is deemed to be domiciled in the UK and a year later gives £100,000 to his wife, who remains domiciled outside the UK.
-The limited exemption under IHTA1984/S18 (2) is not then available because the amount of exemption already given under IHTA1984/S18 as a whole exceeds £55,000.
+In June 2013 Mr Costa is deemed to be domiciled in the UK and gives another UK property worth £300,000 to his wife, who remains domiciled outside the UK.
+The restriction on the exemption under IHTA1984/S18 (2) applies at this point.

 At the time of the transfer that triggered the restriction, the spouse exemption available to Mr Costa was £325,000.
 He has already made a gift to Mrs Costa that qualified for exemption under IHTA84/S18 of £200,000, so the exemption available against this transfer is £125,000.
 This is because IHTA84/S18(2) reduces the amount of the limited exemption available by ‘any amount previously taken into account for the purposes of the exemption conferred by this section’.
 This means that £175,000 of the transfer will be a PET to Mrs Costa and chargeable to tax if Mr Costa dies before July 2020.